jlevy/og-equity-compensation/README.md

   ownership of a company.
   It allows the company to grant ownership to a variety of people or other companies in flexible ways.
-  Stock is divided into **shares**, and every owner, or **shareholder**, holds a specific number of shares.
+  Stock is divided into **shares**, and every owner holds a specific number of shares.
+  Owners are referred to as **shareholders** and **stockholders** interchangeably.
   Founders, investors, employees, board members, contractors, advisors, and other companies, like law firms, can all be shareholders.
-- 🄳 Stock ownership is formalized on **stock certificates**, which are fancy pieces of paper that prove you own the stock.
+- 🄳 Stock ownership is often formalized on **stock certificates**, which are fancy pieces of paper that prove you own the stock.
 - Sometimes you have stock but don’t have the physical certificate, as it may be held for you at a law office.
   Some companies now manage their ownership through online services called **ownership management platforms**, such as [Carta](https://carta.com/).
 If the company you work for uses an ownership management platform, you will be able to view your stock certificates and stock values online.
+- 🔹 Younger companies may also choose to keep their stock uncertificated, which means your sole evidence of ownership is your contracts with the company, and your spot on the company’s capitalization table, without having a separate certificate for it.
 - 🄳 The [**outstanding shares**](http://www.investopedia.com/terms/o/outstandingshares.asp) are
   the total number of shares at a given point, reflecting how many shares are currently held by all shareholders.